Rahim-lrb/Rahim-lrb/README.md

 # About Me

 👋 Hi there!
-I'm a passionate frontend developer specializing in creating responsive and interactive web applications using **React.js**, **Next.js**, **Redux**, **Tailwind CSS**, and more.
+I'm a passionate frontend developer specializing in creating responsive and interactive web applications using **React.js**, **Next.js**, **Redux**, **Tailwind CSS**, and more (express, mongoDB).
 With a focus on modern JavaScript and clean, efficient code, I aim to build seamless user experiences.

 💻 I'm continuously learning and exploring new technologies to refine my skills and deliver high-quality projects.
 Currently, I'm diving deeper into TypeScript to strengthen my frontend toolkit.